 As I said previous, life is definitely a challenge.
 Sometimes you think that you will never get through to the other side of things, but you do.
 You survive and sometimes surviving through an unpleasant time shows a strength of character and resilience.
 It shows that you are better and stronger than you first thought you would be.

-Personally, there have been times I thought I would never have the strength to get through, but guess what, I did.
+There have been times so challenging that I did not know how to get through it, but I did.
 Sometimes just getting out of bed in the morning and making it through the day is an achievement, you should give yourself more credit.
 You bring your own unique qualities to the world that nobody else can take away from you, you are awesome.